Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Creation day 5 is for fish and fowl, while the beginning of day 6 is for animals.
 But, notice how day 4 parallels day 1 in that God worked in space, Creation day 5 parallels day 2, God separated the water below and the sky above and created fish and fowl.
 Day 6 parallels day 3 when God created the land and land animals.
 Yes, we’re only including the first portion of Day 6, the creation of land animals, in this blog post.

 (Origin of the Universe, chapter 8.9)

-There are rhyme and reason for this creation parallelism as we shall see.
-The fish, fowl, and fauna are all referred to as living creatures (nefesh-2416, chaya-5315).
+As we shall see, there are rhyme and reason for this creation parallelism.
+The fish, fowl, and fauna are all referred to as living creatures (nefesh-H2416, chaya-H5315).
 But another type of living creature is also included in this group.
-We’re going to see that humans are also called living creatures but they are set totally–light years–apart.
+We’re going to see that the term living creatures also applies to humans, but they are totally–light-years–apart from animals.

 Here are the Bible verses for creation day 5 and the beginning of day 6.
 Notice the Strong’s references I’ll expand below.

-21 And God created (1254, bara) great whales (8577), and every living (2416) creature (5315) that moveth, which the waters brought forth abundantly, after their kind, and every winged fowl after his kind: and God saw that it was good.
+21 And God created (H1254, bara) great whales (H8577), and every living (H2416) creature (H5315) that moves, which the waters brought forth abundantly, after their kind, and every winged fowl after his kind: and God saw that it was good.

 22 And God blessed them, saying, Be fruitful, and multiply, and fill the waters in the seas, and let fowl multiply in the earth.

 23 And the evening and the morning were the fifth day.

 24 And God said, Let the earth bring forth (3318) the living (2416) creature (5315) after his kind, cattle (929), and creeping thing, and beast of the earth after his kind: and it was so.